nickmeldrum/typescript-webpack-monorepo-project-references/README.md

 ## Other things of note

- * sourcemapping should work fine as the tsconfig and the webpack modules are both dealing with sourcemaps (naturally to get sourcemapping working in stack traces on node/lambda you will need to use the `source-map-support` library)
+ * Note I am not using yarn workspaces or lerna here.
+This should now be a separate concern and only of use to have npm modules defined at the library level or for publishing.
+Our local references are all typescript refs and handled by project references in the `tsconfig.json`.
+So even if workspaces or lerna ARE brought in, the package dependencies should only be used for external dependencies.
+No bootstrapping is required.

  * we are using path aliases in both the tsconfig and the webpack config so we don't need ugly '../' in our imports.
 This also helps us from a 'governance' pov - i.e. we are more explicit about which libraries we are allowed to import from (based on the path aliases in the typescript config)

+ * sourcemapping should work fine as the tsconfig and the webpack modules are both dealing with sourcemaps (naturally to get sourcemapping working in stack traces on node/lambda you will need to use the `source-map-support` library)